Photo by Debashis RC Biswas on Unsplash

 Effects Of Caffeine On Your Body

 The effects of caffeine may start even before your first sip.
-Just inhaling coffee can improve quality and speed of memory, as well as stimulating alertness.
 Once consumed, caffeine is absorbed into the bloodstream from your gut, before travelling to your liver and other bodily organs once broken down – the brain being the most susceptible.

 Once in the brain, caffeine binds itself to adenosine, a neurotransmitter that relaxes the brain.
 Once bound, caffeine blocks its receptors to reduce tiredness and increase alertness.
 Without caffeine, levels of adenosine would steadily rise throughout the day, causing tiredness and fatigue.